Welcome

 4 [Lecture Notes] Sourcing Data

-Important note: The solutions will be made available each week after the seminars are completed.
+Important note: The solutions will be made available each week at the end of Thursday via email after the seminars are completed.

 Timetable and key locations

-The lectures are held every week in-person on Tuesday from 11:00am to 01:00pm at the Medical Sciences and Anatomy Anatomy G29 JZ Young LT [MAP]
+The lectures are held every week in-person on Tuesday from 12:00pm to 02:00pm at the Roberts Building G06 Sir Ambrose Fleming LT [MAP]

-All students have been allocated to one of 8 seminar groups (i.e., group 1, 2, 3, 4, 5, 6, 7, or 8).
-To avoid any confusion, please go to your group’s designated cluster room.
-Here are the precise location details for the lecture and seminar cluster rooms:
+A series of 9 computer seminars will take place every week on Thursday starting from 10:00am, up to 03:00pm.
+All students have been allocated to one of 9 seminar groups (i.e., group 1, 2, 3, 4, 5, 6, 7, 8 or 9).
+To avoid any confusion, please go to your group’s designated.
+You will be working together on the tasks and so please bring your laptops.

 Contact details